 The Village Fund is a relatively new fiscal instrument that, in many ways, lies outside of what has traditionally been considered central-to-regional fiscal transfers.
 The process of accessing district funds and village funds are completely different, and have no perceptible influence on one another.
-Consequently, the preparation of village development plans do not need to take into account the larger goals set by the district government, which often include environmental goals.
+Consequently, the preparation of village development plans does not need to take into account the larger goals set by the district government, which often include environmental goals.

-The Government of Indonesia has issued Ministry of Home Affairs (MoHA) Regulation Number 114/2014 on Village Development Guidelines, which aims to synchronize development planning between village and district.
-However, while village development planning is governed by this regulation of the Minister of Home Affairs, the Village Fund use is governed by a regulation of the Minister of Villages.
+The Government of Indonesia has issued the Ministry of Home Affairs (MoHA) Regulation Number 114/2014 on Village Development Guidelines, which aims to synchronize development planning between village and district.
+However, while village development planning is governed by this regulation of the Minister of Home Affairs, the Village Fund’s use is governed by a regulation of the Minister of Villages.
 The two regulations are not in sync with each other.
 This may explain why, from the districts we observed, synchronization has not been fully complied with in all villages yet.

 To alleviate this discord, regional governments can develop brief guidelines to integrate the two regulations in a simpler and comprehensive way.